Neil Komadoski (ice hockey, born 1982): Professional career

 At the end of Neil’s senior season, he made his professional debut with the AHL Binghamton Senators, playing three games to finish the 2003-04 season.
 In his first full professional season, Komadoski played in 36 games that season, scoring two goals and adding one assist as a rookie.
 In the 2005-06 season Neil played in 41 games and tallied 5 assists but failed to score.
 He also added 71 penalty minutes.
 The following season which was the 2006-07 season he dressed out for 68 games.
 He scored 3 goals and had 4 assists which gave him a total of 7 points on the year.
 Over the years he had been progressing and hoping for a chance to make it to the NHL.
 After the 06-07 season ended he was a free agent and he signed a one-year contract with his hometown St. Louis Blues.
 In the 2007-08 he only played in three games with the Peoria Rivermen, the Blues affiliate in the AHL, due to a knee injury that would end his hockey playing career.
-He is currently a NHL scout for the Vancouver Canucks.
+He is currently an NHL scout for the Vancouver Canucks.